letruong272/thememove-docs/autoxpert/docs/widgets.md

 # Widgets

-The following widgets are provided in the Freshen WordPress Theme
+The following widgets are provided in the Autoxpert WordPress Theme

 - Recent Posts\
   ![Recent Posts Widget](images/recent-posts.png)